fadelakin/Raps/EL.md

 [Intro]

-i've seen a lot of pain in my life but i've found that appreciating the beauty in this pain is how I'm able to grow from it.
-Follow me
+i've seen a lot of pain in my life but i've found that appreciating the beauty in this pain is how I'm able to grow from it. follow me

 [verse]